fastforwardlabs/active-learning-cml/README.md

 We use MNIST to illustrate the workflow but only use the 10k testing dataset as our entire dataset.
 We first set aside 2,000 datapoints for testing.
-Out of the remaining 8,000 datapoints, we assume 1,000 are labeled while 7,000 are unlabeled.
+Out of the remaining 8,000 datapoints, we allow user to select 100, 500 or 1,000 are labeled examples while the rest are unlabeled.

 ## How to use